 Although I have degrees in Literature and Creative Writing, my love affair with Victorian fiction didn’t start in the classroom but with a monthly book club.
 I was a young eighteen years old, working a job I didn’t particularly enjoy, when I made the fortuitous decision to join a subscription service.
 From the moment I received my first chunky paperbacks and pink wine glass, I was hooked.
 I loved coming home and delving into my historical romances.
 They were the gateway to other historical fiction, including mysteries, like the Amelia Peabody series.

 When I enrolled in college, I had already written my first novel, not surprisingly a historical romance.
 My professors frowned upon the genre, but I saw the heroines as nonconformists, constantly challenging the conventions of the time.
 Their fortitude inspired my own writing a great deal.

 By the time I entered graduate school, I put away my romance novel and wrote a literary novel for my thesis.
-Then, when I graduated, I put away my literary novel and started a mystery series with an amateur sleuth professor.
+Then, when I graduated, I put away my literary novel and started a mystery series with an amateur sleuth professor (see my cozy series at MaryAngelaBooks.com).

 But always my love for Victorian literature remained, and in 2019, when my family and I took a trip to England, it was reignited.
 Seeing Regent’s Park, Piccadilly, Grosvenor Square—all those places I had first read about so many years ago—I knew I wanted to write another book, a mystery, set in the time period.
-That book became Murder in Postscript, which will be published in 2023.
+That book became Murder in Postscript.
 I’m thrilled to see this first dream come true.